knockdata/jekyll-now/_posts/2019-04-30-Nginx-Tutorial-Step-by-Step-with-Examples.md

----
-layout: post
-title: Nginx Tutorial Step by Step with Examples
+# Nginx Tutorial Step by Step with Examples
-comments: true
-tags: nginx, reverse proxy, load balancer, CDN, content cache
----

 Nginx is a web server which can also be used as a reverse proxy, load balancer, mail proxy and HTTP cache.
 The software was created by Igor Sysoev and first publicly released in 2004.